astatham/snappymeth/README.md

 Example usage of snappymeth.py
 ---

-A subset of a WGBS analysis of prostate epithelial cells (PrEC) for the [SNRPN imprinted locus](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2892089/) (hg19 chr15:25197573-25203941) is supplied in the wxample/ directory.
+A subset of a WGBS analysis of human prostate epithelial cells ([PrEC](http://www.lonza.com/products-services/bio-research/primary-cells/human-cells-and-media/prostate-cells-and-media/human-prostate-cells.aspx)) for the [SNRPN imprinted locus](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2892089/) (hg19 chr15:25197573-25203941) is supplied in the example/ directory.
 The following command will use the genotyping data from BisSNP find 2 heterozygous SNPs in this region that separate the methylated and unmethylated alleles.

     ../snappymeth.py --region_bams PrEC.SNRPN.vcf.gz PrEC.SNRPN.bam hg19.fa PrEC.SNRPN.VCF